best things to do in halifax is looking at the beautiful murals downtown

 Megan at Peggy's Cove in Nova Scotia

-Another one of the most popular things to do in Halifax is drive to the infamous Peggy’s Cove, one of the most photographed and recognizable locations in all of Canada.
+Another one of the most popular things to do in Halifax is drive to Peggy’s Cove, one of the most photographed and recognizable locations in all of Canada.
 This picturesque fishing village is quaint and offers a range of different shops and restaurants you can relax at among the colorful homes in this fishing village.

 What’s most popular though would be the Peggy’s Point Lighthouse atop the granite stones overlooking the water.
 You can walk around the lighthouse on the rocks and enjoy this majestic view from different vantage points.